How to Set Up OpenClaw in 2026 Without Getting Banned

 A few things to be clear about before relying on OpenClaw long-term:

 Uncertain future trajectory: OpenClaw's founder Peter Steinberger joined OpenAI on February 15, 2026.
-He stated publicly that OpenClaw will continue as an open-source foundation project, but with the lead developer's focus elsewhere, community maintenance cadence may shift.
+OpenAI CEO Sam Altman stated publicly that OpenClaw will continue as an open-source foundation project, but with the lead developer's focus elsewhere, community maintenance cadence may shift.
 Factor this into any long-term dependency.

 Anthropic ToS continues to evolve: The API Key approach is currently permitted, but Anthropic's Usage Policy is updated regularly.
 Check before and after major product announcements.